antonloof/eta_game_system/README.md

-# tls3001
+# Eta game system
-testing to drive tls3001 leds with a pico
+Playing games on a wall of TLS3001.
+Driven by a raspberry pi pico

 ## important docs
 https://github.com/FastLED/FastLED/issues/1